lioarce01/medcare-hackaton/README.md

 **Ready to take control of your medication management?** [Start today](https://medcare-hackaton.netlify.app/) and experience the difference that intelligent tracking can make in your health journey.

-*MedTracker - Because your health deserves the best care.*
+*MedCare+ - Because your health deserves the best care.*